g-tejas/enigma-rs/src/widgets/README.md

 ### Candlestick Plot
-[Code for creating the BoxElem's](https://github.com/SwayStar123/chart_bot/blob/master/src/chartbot.rs) Keep the BoxElem's in a VecDeque instead, so you can remove the older values, like a rolling window
+[Code for creating the BoxElem's](https://github.com/SwayStar123/chart_bot/blob/master/src/chartbot.rs) Keep the BoxElem's in a VecDeque instead, so you can remove the older values, like a rolling window.

+Follow this [tutorial](https://www.youtube.com/watch?v=zUvHkkkrmIY) for the sliding window.

 ### Trades
 Can take inspiration from [aggr](https://charts.aggr.trade/s3r1)